lauslim12/provisions/README.md

 - `brew bundle dump` will produce `Brewfile`.
 - `brew bundle` to install from `Brewfile`.

 We're done.
-Refer to 'Manual Configurations' for further steps.
+Refer to 'Configuring GUI Apps in UNIX Systems' for further steps.

+### Configuring GUI Apps in UNIX Systems

+If I am on MacOS, the process is extremely straightforward.
+Just run Homebrew Casks.

+- `brew install --cask google-chrome`
+- `brew install --cask visual-studio-code`
+- `brew install --cask zoom`

+If I am on Linux, the process is more complicated.
+I have to go to their websites and install their applications manually.
+Similar to Windows.

 ## Manual Configurations